Vutov/lnd/docker/README.md

 This document is written for people who are eager to do something with the Lightning Network Daemon (`lnd`).
-This folder uses `docker-compose` to package `lnd` and `btcd` together to make deploying the two daemons as easy as typing a few commands.
-All configuration between `lnd` and `btcd` are handled automatically by their `docker-compose` config file.
+This folder uses `docker-compose` to package `lnd` and `btgd` together to make deploying the two daemons as easy as typing a few commands.
+All configuration between `lnd` and `btgd` are handled automatically by their `docker-compose` config file.

 ### Prerequisites